wzrttet/wzrttet/README.md

-# Me
+# About Me
-Just a coder
+🐵A 13-year-old student
-Like C and Lua
+😀Like C and lua
+😦But a noob

 # My project
--none
+😑May be will have